For students who entered fall 2023 and beyond.

 The Core Curriculum also includes seven Essential Learning Outcomes (ELOs).
-The Diversity and Cultural Awareness (DCA) and Social Responsibility and Ethics (SRE) are met outside the major requirements.
-See the DCA course listing and the SRE course listing for a full list of classes that fulfill these requirements.
+The Diversity and Cultural Awareness (DCA) ELO is met outside the major requirements.
+See the DCA course listing for a full list of classes that fulfill these requirements.

 The Class Search tool can be used to identify AH and SS courses that simultaneously satisfy the DCA or SRE requirement.